-The End Marker message(s) shall be sent after sending the last G-PDU that needs to be sent on a GTP-U tunnel as specified in 3GPP TS 23.401 [5].
-The End Marker message(s) shall be sent for each GTP-U tunnel, except for the case of an E-UTRAN Initiated E-RAB modification procedure.
-During an E-UTRAN Initiated E-RAB modification procedure, the SGW shall send End marker message(s) to the eNodeB on the old S1-U tunnel for the tunnel(s) that are switched, i.e. if the S1 eNodeB F-TEID of the GTP-U tunnel provided by the MME in a Modify Bearer Request or Modify Access Bearer Request is not the same as the one previously stored in the SGW.
+The End Marker message(s) shall be sent after sending the last G-PDU that needs to be sent on a GTP-U tunnel as specified in 3GPP TS 23.401 [5] or after receiving an End Marker Indication as specified in subclause 5.7.1 of 3GPP TS 23.402 [23].
+The End Marker message(s) shall be sent for each GTP-U tunnel, except for the case of an E-UTRAN Initiated E-RAB modification procedure, the SGW shall send End marker message(s) to the eNodeB on the old S1-U tunnel for the tunnel(s) that are switched, i.e. if the S1 eNodeB F-TEID of the GTP-U tunnel provided by the MME in a Modify Bearer Request or Modify Access Bearer Request is not the same as the one previously stored in the SGW.
 Each GTP-U tunnel is identified with a respective TEID value in the GTP-U header.
 The End Marker message indicates the end of the payload stream on a given tunnel, i.e. a G-PDU that arrives after an End Marker message on this tunnel may be silently discarded.
 Table 7.3.2-1 specifies the information element included in the End Marker message.